 • Updated products were submitted as a private label product or the updated products have been private labeled

 The DLC relies on manufacturers to conduct due diligence to determine whether an update is required based on the criteria listed above.
+The DLC reserves the right to require update applications when necessary for application processing.

 LEDs